 PROFITstar® is an ALM software BOCNY acquired in 1997.
 The system is already deployed and in production.
 This occurred before the MRM policy took into effect.

-When there a major change to the system, such as a system upgrade or version update, TRY would work with MRD and conduct steps 2 to 7 as describe in the implementation steps above.
+When there a major change to the system, such as a system upgrade or version update, TRY would work with ERM and conduct steps 2 to 7 as describe in the implementation steps above.

 System Components